yoyongxuan/tp/docs/UserGuide.md

 ### Viewing a student: `view`

-Finds and displays the specified student from the Address Book.
+Finds and displays the specified student from CadetHQ.

 Format: `view INDEX` or `view SID`